-This document contains information on the LEON Linux releases from Cobham Gaisler as documentation on configuring the Linux kernel, and configuring and using device drivers for Cobham Gaisler IP cores.
+This document contains documentation on configuring the Linux kernel, and configuring and using device drivers for Cobham Gaisler IP cores.

 Additional information can be found in the LEON Linux overview document, in the documentation for the LIN-UXBUILD linux build environment, the mklinuximg RAM loader tool and the external driver package documentation.